denkodin/RobloxStudio/README.md

 Hello, everyone!

-This repository contains samples of the Roblox projects for the Youtube channel "How To Make in Roblox Studio".
+This repository contains samples of the Roblox projects for the Youtube channel "H2M Blox".

 Enjoy!
 Yours Denkodin.